Food and Decor for a Peter Rabbit Party

 I placed carrots, celery, onions, zucchini, cucumber, cabbage, wild flowers and green onions around the wheelbarrow as well.

-I made an angel food cake (tutorial coming soon), and sprinkled it with powder sugar.
+I made an angel food cake, and sprinkled it with powdered sugar.

 My daughter picked flowers in our yard to decorate the base of the angel food cake with.